wangzh3/My-axiom-selection/README.md

 # 1. Data type and structure
 > This is the doc of the framework.
 The algorithms are shown in algorithm.pdf

+spectral.py is the main code.
+The graph search framework is located in the graphsearch.py

 1. Graph representation in Python:

 The graph is a NxN 2d numpy array plus a 1d nparray called ac to store all axioms and conjecture in a specific order.